Kavari (KAVR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Kavari Historical Price

-According to the latest data gathered on Kavari live price page, the current price of Kavari is 0USD.
+According to the latest data gathered on Kavari live price page, the current price of Kavari is 0.000149USD.
 The circulating supply of Kavari(KAVR) is

 - 24-hour0.00%$ 0$ 0$ 0